 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

-Cinque Terre or Amalfi Coast: which one to choose?
+Cinque Terre vs Amalfi Coast: which one to choose?

 Before we start, let me tell you both locations are great if you are looking for: